inthar-raven/delta/README.md

 The error measure finds the optimal real-valued harmonic `x` such that the target DR chord `x : x+D_1 : x+D_2 : ...` (where `D_1, D_2, ...` are cumulative sums of deltas) best fits your actual chord, then reports the root-sum-square error in the linear (frequency) domain.

-**FDR (Fully Delta-Rational):** When no deltas are marked as free, a closed-form solution is used.

-**PDR (Partially Delta-Rational):** When some deltas are marked as free, an alternating optimization method is used:
-1. Fix free variables, solve for optimal `x` (closed form)
-2. Fix `x`, solve for optimal free variables (closed form)
-3. Repeat until convergence

 The result shows the error, optimal `x`, and (for PDR) the optimized values of the free variables.

 - Lower error = closer to the target delta signature